 Below is a list of all current and forthcoming publications by members and alumni of the Hong Kong History Centre and its predecessor, the Hong Kong History Project, related broadly to the history of Hong Kong.
 In addition to a wide range of funding bodies, the Hatton Trust and the Doris Zimmern Charitable Foundation have generously supported a large part of this research.

-Catherine S. Chan, The Macanese Diaspora in British Hong Kong: A Century of Transimperial Drifting (Amsterdam: Amsterdam University Press, 2021) Robert Bickers, China Bound: John Swire & Sons and its World, 1816-1980 (London: Bloomsbury Business, 2020) Forthcoming Vivian Kong, Multiracial Britishness: Global Networks in Hong Kong, 1910-45(forthcoming with Cambridge University Press) Thomas M. Larkin, The China Firm: Elite Americans and the Making of British Colonial Society (New York: Columbia University Press, 2023)
+Catherine S. Chan, The Macanese Diaspora in British Hong Kong: A Century of Transimperial Drifting (Amsterdam: Amsterdam University Press, 2021) Robert Bickers, China Bound: John Swire & Sons and its World, 1816-1980 (London: Bloomsbury Business, 2020) Forthcoming Vivian Kong, Multiracial Britishness: Global Networks in Hong Kong, 1910-45(Cambridge: Cambridge University Press, 2023) Thomas M. Larkin, The China Firm: Elite Americans and the Making of British Colonial Society (New York: Columbia University Press, 2023)

 Articles & Chapters